proxycase/hugosato/content/posts/react-component-dev.md

 draft: false
 ---

 This week, I paired with Kevin to learn how React was being used to build the front-end for one of 8th Light's clients.
-After learning how this project was structured, from using React with Typescript, and Storyboard, he gave me this little component to try out and build from an empty React environment.
+After learning how this project was structured, from using React with Typescript, he gave me this little component to try out and build from an empty React environment.

 ![Whole component image with checked and unchecked components](/img/whole-component.png)

-After going through the basic React tutorial, I had some understanding of how components are structured, pass values to each other, and how to create stateless functions, as well as classes.
-It definitely helped to have some Javascript background here as React (and Typescript) really take the base ES6 technologies and extends them to this beautiful, component-based app ecosystem that keeps things fast, semantic, and (hopefully) legible by other devs.
+After going through the basic React tutorial, I had some understanding of how components are structured, pass values to each other, and how to create stateless functions and classes.
+It definitely helped to have some Javascript background here, because React (and Typescript) really take the base ES6 technologies and extends them to this beautiful, component-based app ecosystem that keeps things fast, semantic, and (hopefully) legible by other devs.

 ## Starting it up